 Cavities are most commonly found in children and adolescents, which is why It’s important to receive regular dental check-ups at a young age.
 From answering questions and detailing oral care routines to evaluating the teeth and performing deep cleanings, our family dentistry team does everything possible to keep your child’s smile happy and healthy.
-Our children’s dentistry services include:
+Our pediatric dentistry services include:

 We specialize in preventive care, which means optimizing oral hygiene to prevent problems like cavities and tooth decay from rising in the first place.
 Of course, emergencies happen.
 Whether your child chipped a tooth in a fall or injured their jaw during a sports match, we’re prepared to help with our emergency dental care services.